Words by Lula Criado

-Beautiful, unsettling and disturbing are some of the words the come to my mind to describe the creative universe of Sabrina Osborne’s art.
-Indian born but living and working between London and New Delhi, her work —linked to concerns of identity, memory, belonging and loss— is in between two cultures and two countries.
+Beautiful, unsettling and disturbing are some of the words that come to my mind to describe the creative universe of Sabrina Osborne’s art.
+Indian-born but living and working between London and New Delhi, her work —linked to concerns of identity, memory, belonging and loss— is in between two cultures and two countries.

-With a strong focus on the binomial known/unknown, one of the central axis of her universe and main source of inspiration is the unconscious of the human mind connected to isolation, desolation and relocation issues.
+With a strong focus on the binomial known/unknown, one of the central axis of her universe and main source of inspiration is unconscious of the human mind connected to isolation, desolation and relocation issues.
 This is represented in her series In Search of the Known.
 But the series that most caught my attention was Gauge.
-In this series she blends science and art by altering self portraits with laboratory equipment like surgical tools or science experiment glasses and creates perturbing images.
+In this series, she blends science and art by altering self-portraits with laboratory equipment like surgical tools or science experiment glasses and creates perturbing images.

 What is more important: to take or not to take yourself too seriously in order to be creative?